qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 .. tip:: **Use project colors to quickly assign and update color widgets**

-  Project colors can be refered to using their label and the color widgets they are used in are bound to them.
+  Project colors can be referred to using their label and the color widgets they are used in are bound to them.
 This means that instead of repeatedly setting the same color for many properties and, to avoid a cumbersome update you can: